Aceearly1993/lc2-miserablesecrets/README.md

 #### [1.5.4] - 2024/10/1 ####

 `CHANGED` - Ported 1.5.4 changes from main branch (https://github.com/katriellucas/lecarde-2/releases).
 (Aceearly1993)
+`FIXED` - Special effect when Alucard is damaged when the effect of green ball is active.
+(Aceearly1993)

 #### [1.5.3] - 2024/9/14 ####